 Our animals are healthy to the best of our knowledge when they leave our home.
 Once they leave our care and are passed onto the airlines, we are no longer responsible for any damage or fatal occurrences.

-Listed below are all the airports that Alaska services in the U.S. Be sure your airport is listed below before reserving!
+Listed below are all the airports that Alaska services in the U.S. These are all airports we have shipped to before but please check with us each time you reserve as flight schedules change very frequently!
+This list may not be up to date so double check before reserving!
 Check further down to see if Delta or American Airlines has your airport listed and if not feel free to reach out to us to see if we can ship to your preferred airport.
 The Delta and American Airlines list will get larger as we find out more airports they service that Alaska does not.